-- (1) The state shall endeavour to secure and promote a society founded on the principles of freedom, equality, justice, tolerance, probity and accountability. - (2) The state shall pursue policies to protect the rights and freedoms of the disabled, the aged, children and other vulnerable members of society and to ensure that such persons are provided just and equitable social opportunities. - (3) The state, in pursuing policies in subsection (2), shall be bound by the fundamental rights and freedoms in the Constitution and shall be guided by international human rights instruments to which The Gambia is a signatory and which recognise and apply particular categories of basic human rights to development processes. - (4) The state shall endeavour to facilitate equal access to clean and safe water, adequate health and medical services, habitable shelter, sufficient food and security to all persons. - (5) The state shall encourage and promote the establishment and maintenance of contributory schemes that shall provide economic security for all citizens. - (6) The state shall endeavour to ensure safe systems of working conditions for persons who are employed and to provide that such persons are entitled to adequate rest, leave and leisure. - (7) The state shall endeavour to ensure that adequate sports facilities are established throughout The Gambia and that sports are promoted as a means of fostering national integration, health and self-discipline and international friendship and understanding.
+1. The State shall endeavour to secure and promote a society founded on the principles of freedom, equality, justice, tolerance, probity and accountability

+2. The State shall pursue policies to protect the rights and freedoms of the disabled, the aged, children and other vulnerable members of society and to ensure that such persons are provided just and equitable social opportunities.

+3. The State, in pursuing policies under subsection (2), shall be bound by the fundamental rights and freedoms in the Constitution and shall be guided by international human rights instruments to which The Gambia is a signatory and which recognise and apply particular categories of basic human rights to development processes.

+Right to work/state duty to provide work General guarantee of social security

+Mentions of social class

+State support for the elderly

+State support for children

+• State support for the disabled

+• Right to shelter

+PDF generated: 17 Jul 2014, 14:33

+4. The State shall endeavour to facilitate equal access to clean and safe water, adequate health and medical services, habitable shelter, sufficient food and security to all persons.

+5. The State shall encourage and promote the establishment and maintenance of contributory schemes that shall provide economic security for all citizens.

+Right to rest and leisure Right to safe work environment

+6. The State shall endeavour to ensure safe systems of working for persons who are employed and to provide that such persons are entitled to adequate rest, leave and leisure.

+7. The State shall endeavour to ensure that adequate sports facilities are established throughout The Gambia and that sports are promoted as a means of fostering national integration, health and self-discipline and international friendship and understanding.

-217. Educational objectives
+217. Educational Objectives

-- (1) The state shall endeavour to provide adequate educational opportunities at all levels of study for all citizens. - (2) The state shall pursue policies to ensure basic education for all citizens and shall endeavour to provide adequate resources so that such tuition for basic education shall be free for all citizens. - (3) The state shall endeavour to provide skills training centres. - (4) The state shall take measures to create an adult literacy programme, rehabilitative vocational training for the disabled, and continuing education programmes.
+1. The State shall endeavour to provide adequate educational opportunities at all levels of study for all citizens.

+2. The state shall pursue policies to ensure basic education for all citizens and shall endeavour to provide adequate resources so that such tuition for basic education shall be free for all citizens.

+3. The state shall endeavour to provide skills training centres.

+4. The State shall take measures to create an adult literacy programme, rehabilitative vocational training for the disabled, and continuing education programmes.